MacsInSpace/NAPLAN_Installer_Updater/README.md

 Runs live from github.(but can be made to run locally instead)<br> Optionally forces a reinstall for when a version is supersceeded but the version number hasn't changed.<br>
 ....Like when their cert expired<br><br>
-Happy to take pull requests, feature requests, additions, fixes, issues.<br>
+Happy to take pull requests, feature requests, additions, optimisations, fixes, issues.<br>